Uncovering causes of dull skin, and the best path to radiancePosted on November 22, 2023 Written by: 100% PURE ®

-Has your skin been looking a little down in the dumps?
-Unfortunately, winter tends to have a dulling effect on your complexion.
+Has your skin been a little down in the dumps?
+Unfortunately, the cooler months tend to have a dulling effect on your complexion.
 Many of us go through seasonal periods where skin isn’t as bright or glowy as it once was, and we know how frustrating it is when you can’t pinpoint the cause.
+Is it the weather or skincare products – or is it, me?!

-In the name of gloriously glowing skin, we’ve identified the most common causes of dull skin to help you take back your radiance.
-Dullness can often be related to external factors, like our diet or environment.
+In the name of gloriously glowing skin and defending yourself, we’ve identified the most common causes of dull skin to help you take back your radiance and confidence.
+Dullness can often be related to external reasons, like our diet, sleep patterns, and environmental factors.
 The good news is that you’re in control of many of these factors, and we’ve got you covered with actionable solutions!

 #1: Sun Damage